ndf-zz/metarace/README.md

 # metarace

-A collection of Python libraries to assist with cycle race timekeeping and official result preparation.
+A collection of Python modules to assist with cycle race timekeeping and official result preparation.
 Version 2 of Metarace is a re-write for Python 3, which removes static pyGTK/glib dependencies.

-This library includes common shared elements that a metarace application might require eg report, tod, decoder.
+This package includes common shared elements that a metarace application might require eg report, tod, decoder.
 Unlike version 1, application-level modules are not contained in the library, they are available separately as standalone projects.

 ## TODO

-### eventdb: CSV Event List

 ### riderdb: CSV Rider and Category list